kali/lackr/doc/getting-started.md

-Try lackr
+Try Lackr !
 =========

 Build and run the demos
 -----------------------

-You will need git, java and maven installed.
-A working http server able to deliver files will be required too.
-The built-in OSX support for http sharing will do, or a userdir-able server on linux.
+You will need git, Java and Maven installed.
+A working HTTP server able to deliver files will be required too.
+The built-in OSX support for HTTP sharing will do, or a userdir-able server on Linux.

 ```
 % git clone git@github.com:fotonauts/lackr.git